MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 <!-- Description-Source-ADMX -->
 Enhanced Protected Mode provides additional protection against malicious websites by using 64-bit processes on 64-bit versions of Windows.
 For computers running at least Windows 8, Enhanced Protected Mode also limits the locations Internet Explorer can read from in the registry and the file system.

 - If you enable this policy setting, Enhanced Protected Mode will be turned on.
 Any zone that has Protected Mode enabled will use Enhanced Protected Mode.
-Users will not be able to disable Enhanced Protected Mode.
+Users won't be able to disable Enhanced Protected Mode.

 - If you disable this policy setting, Enhanced Protected Mode will be turned off.
 Any zone that has Protected Mode enabled will use the version of Protected Mode introduced in Internet Explorer 7 for Windows Vista.

-- If you do not configure this policy, users will be able to turn on or turn off Enhanced Protected Mode on the Advanced tab of the Internet Options dialog.
+- If you don't configure this policy, users will be able to turn on or turn off Enhanced Protected Mode on the Advanced tab of the Internet Options dialog.
 <!-- AllowEnhancedProtectedMode-Description-End -->

 <!-- AllowEnhancedProtectedMode-Editable-Begin -->